YipengUva/Python_on_Rstudio_server/readme.md

 Check the online document https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html to learn more about managing virtual environment using ```conda```.

+You can also find the R functions encapsulated these bash commands in the R reticulate package https://rstudio.github.io/reticulate/reference/conda-tools.html.

 ## Using Your Python Virtual Environment on RStudio Server

 ### Interactive Mode